 The Big Olive Grand Tour of Athens

-Birthplace of drama, democracy and philosophy, Athens today is a maze of aesthetic anarchy filled with steel and concrete edifices and bustling thoroughfares.
-But past the busy main roads you will find a secret city of narrow alleyways, hidden courtyards and ancient buildings all of which are cobwebbed by time.
-Relish this cultural mishmash with this walking tour that explores the neighborhoods where Athens began and lives on.
+Birthplace of drama, democracy, and philosophy, Athens today is a maze of aesthetic anarchy filled with steel and concrete edifices and bustling thoroughfares.
+But hidden away from the busy main roads you will find a secret city of narrow alleyways, hidden courtyards and ancient buildings all of which are cobwebbed by time.
+Relish this cultural mishmash with this walking tour that explores the distinct neighborhoods where Athens began.

-This tour spans 3,400 years of Athenian history, including: Greek and Roman ruins; medieval churches; stately neoclassical edifices; vibrant city squares, and colorful markets.
-Over the course of the walk, your guide aims to give a broad but comprehensive look at the city, explaining in detail how the city as a whole has been planned and built as well as the institutions, individuals, and visionaries who are a part of its long, compelling story.
+This tour spans 2,500 years of Athenian history including Greek and Roman ruins, Byzantine churches, stately neoclassical edifices, vibrant city squares and colorful markets.
+Over the course of the walk, your guide aims to give a broad but comprehensive look at the city explaining in detail how the city as a whole has been planned and built.
+We will also try to situate you in Athens, orient you to the major areas, and answer any of your questions.

 “We have dreamed the world as resistant, mysterious, visible, ubiquitous in space and firm in time, but we have allowed slight, and eternal, bits of the irrational to form part of its architecture so as to know that it is false.” – Jorge Luis Borges, Avatars of the Tortoise.